Effective Regularization Through Loss-Function Metalearning: Background

-Loss function metalearning for deep networks was introduced by \citet{gonzalez2019glo} as an automatic way to find customized loss functions that aim to optimize a performance metric for a model.
-The technique, a genetic programming approach named GLO, discovered one particular loss function, Baikal, that improves classification accuracy, training speed, and data utilization.
-Baikal appeared to achieve these properties through a form of regularization that ensured the model would not become overly confident in its predictions.
-That is, instead of monotonically decreasing the loss when the output gets closer to the correct value, Baikal loss increases rapidly when the output is almost correct, thus discouraging extreme accuracy.
+Concrete loss-function metalearning for deep networks was first introduced by \cite{gonzalez2019glo} as an automatic way to find customized loss functions that optimize a performance metric for a model.
+Their technique, a genetic programming approach named GLO, demonstrated that learned loss functions are most powerful when they are customized to individual tasks and architectures.
+Different loss functions can take advantage of the different characteristics of each such setting.

-Subsequent techniques have advanced this new field further, for example by metalearning state-dependent loss functions for inverse dynamics models \citep{morse2020learning}, and using a trained network that is itself a metalearned loss function \citep{bechtle2019meta}.
-One particular technique, TaylorGLO \citep{taylorglo}, lends itself well towards analyzing what makes loss-function metalearning effective.
-TaylorGLO represents loss functions as parameterizations of multivariate Taylor polynomials.
-These loss functions have a tunable complexity based on the order of the polynomial.
-This paper analyzes third-order TaylorGLO loss functions.
+While GLO was effectively able to evolve loss functions that outperform the cross-entropy loss, it has a relatively unconstrained search space and creates many functions that are not well behaved (e.g., they may have discontinuities).
+As a result, many candidates have to be discarded in a costly two-stage optimization process.
+Therefore, in subsequent work, GLO's search space was replaced by a multivariate Taylor polynomial \cite{taylorglo}.
+Loss functions created by this method, TaylorGLO, are thus more likely to be well-behaved.
+They also have a tunable complexity based on the order of the polynomials; third-order functions were identified to work best in practical settings.
+This fixed parameterization allows TaylorGLO to scale to models with millions of trainable parameters, including a variety of deep learning architectures in image classification tasks.

+Indeed, TaylorGLO loss functions were shown empirically to improve generalization in such models \cite{taylorglo}.
+As expected, these functions often had the same Baikal shape as those discovered by GLO.
+An important further advantage of TaylorGLO, however, is that it lends itself to theoretical analysis.
+Thus, with TaylorGLO, it is possible to understand regularization in this special case.
+The resulting push-pull theory constitutes a general principle, and may be used in the future to develop a more general theory of regularization.
+This theory is the main contribution of this paper.

+The TaylorGLO parameterization and the evolutionary optimization approach that leverages it are discussed in Appendix~\ref{sec:taylorexpansions} and Section~\ref{sec:taylorglo_method}, respectively.